kelvinmo/jwkstool/SECURITY.md

 ## Supported versions

-SimpleJWT uses semantic versioning as its version numbering scheme.
+jwkstool uses semantic versioning as its version numbering scheme.
 The meanings of major version, minor version, patch version and initial development follows the [Semantic Versioning Specification].